Oil companies, refiners brace for Louisiana-bound Isaac

 If Isaac continues on the trajectory forecast by the NHC, it would be the first hurricane of 2012 to make landfall.

-In 2005, Katrina took out around 4.5 million barrels per day of refining capacity, some of which was idled for months, driving up fuel costs.
+In 2005, Katrina took out around 4.5 million bpd of refining capacity, some of which was idled for months, driving up fuel costs.

 Gasoline inventories in the Gulf Coast remain at seasonally high levels.
 For the week to August 17, they stood at 70.2 million barrels, or 1.1 million barrels above their five-year average level for the week, according to Department of Energy figures.